sph-mn/listlearner/readme.md

 * the first column is the question, the rest the answer
 * the filename suffix is irrelevant. it can be .txt
 * columns that include spaces are surrounded by doublequotes. doublequotes inside are escaped by doubling, ""
-* files are saved automatically, and on quit via ctrl+q. if unsaved, a grey box is displayed in the top right corner
+* file changes are saved automatically after 20 seconds and on quit when using ctrl+q
 * csv headers are not handled and will appear like any other line
 * study time is tracked for each file, displayed in the top right corner and updated every 100 seconds